2 Year Fixed Cash ISA

 3. What might the future balance be?

-- You make your initial deposit payment on the day you open the account.
+- You make the deposit on the day you open the account.

 4. How do I open and manage my account?

-- You must be 16 or over and resident in the UK for tax purposes.
+- You're 16 or over and a UK resident for tax purposes.

-- The term starts on the day you open the account.
+- The account has a two year term which starts on the day you open it.

-- You can choose to use your ISA allowance across a range of ISAs but keep in mind that you can only save into one cash ISA in a tax year.
-This includes the Help to Buy: ISA and any cash ISAs held outside Bank of Scotland.
+- You can only save into one cash ISA in a tax year unless you do an ISA transfer.
+This includes Help to Buy: ISAs and cash ISAs with other banks.

 5. Can I withdraw money?

-You can’t withdraw money from this account, but you can close the account early.
-It’s important to note that if you do close the account early or transfer money to another ISA, you’ll be charged the equivalent of 180 days’ tax-free interest.
+You can't withdraw money.
+You can close the account early or transfer your money to another ISA but you would be charged.
+The charge will be the same as 180 day's worth of tax-free interest.
 This means you may get back less than you put in.

-Any money transferred out of your ISA will lose its tax-free status.
-Tax treatment depends on your individual circumstances and may change in future.
+Any money you move to an account that isn't an ISA will lose its tax-free status.
+Tax treatment depends on your individual circumstances and may change in the future.